camunda/camunda-docs-manual/content/user-guide/dmn-engine/_index.md

 ---

 The Camunda DMN engine is a Java library which can evaluate DMN decision tables.
-It implements the following versions of the OMG standard:

-* [DMN 1.3] to the extent documented in the [DMN reference]
+It implements version 1.3 of the OMG [DMN](http://www.omg.org/spec/DMN/1.3) standard to the extent documented in the [DMN reference].
-* [DMN 1.2] limited to the implemented feature set of DMN 1.3, i.e. features that are new in DMN 1.2 are not implemented yet

 The DMN engine can be used as library embedded in an application or in combination with the Camunda Platform.
 This section